Menu

 The unsafe nature of construction sites means employees must be fully alert and capable of quick reactions.
 However, studies indicate drug and alcohol abuse may be more common in the industry than many realise:

-- Over a third of construction workers report having witnessed colleagues working while under the influence of drugs or alcohol.
+Over a third of construction workers report having witnessed colleagues working while under the influence of drugs or alcohol.
+Almost two thirds say they have never actually been tested themselves on site.

 Calls for Consistent, Nationwide Drug Testing

-According to studies:
+According to recent surveys:

 What Drug Testing Methods Are Used?